junnunkarim/dotfiles_dwm/README.md

 - [ ] Give credit to proper persons and projects
 - [x] ~~Write my own neovim config~~
 - [ ] Update the README
+- [ ] Update rofi to look like dmenu

 </details>